Raw chicken is one of the scariest foods out there when it comes to how to store it.

 - Thaw the chicken in the fridge.
 The chicken will take a while to thaw fully, so this one is best done the night before.

-- Thaw the chicken in the microwave (on the defrost setting).
+- Thaw the chicken in the microwave on the defrost setting.
 This one is great if you need the chicken in a hurry but you have to be very careful not to start cooking the chicken.
+Use it as a last resort.

-Once the chicken is thawed, you can leave store it in the fridge for up to two days in an airtight container.
+Once the chicken is thawed, you can leave it in the fridge in an airtight container for up to two days.
 If you spot any small bits of freezer burn on the chicken, you can cut them off before using it.

 Can you re-freeze raw chicken once thawed?